-Schibsted Media Group presents the consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) approved by the EU.
+Schibsted presents its consolidated financial statements in accordance with International Financial Reporting Standards that are approved by the EU (IFRS).

 |Depreciation and amortisation